clarkkozak/Notes/ultimate-redux/README.md

 - Shows how to install the extension extension and set it up in Redux.
 - See store.js

-## Lesson 3 Basics of Redux DevTools
+### Lesson 3 Basics of Redux DevTools

 - Access it through developer tools (console)
 - Different monitors
   - Log monitor
   - Inspector
   - Chart
 - You can choice tabs of Redux projects.
 Make sure you select the right one

-## Lesson 4 Inspector Monitor
+### Lesson 4 Inspector Monitor

 Gives general overview on the features of Redux DevTools

-## Lesson 5 Tracing
+### Lesson 5 Tracing

 - By default tracing is not enabled.

   - `npm i redux-devtools-extensions`

 - See changes in this commit.
 - Go to Redux DevTools settings and set the path to the project and editor.
 - Generate a source map to see the trace.
 - Super cool feature that requires some configuration

-## Lesson 6 Exporting and Importing the Store in Redux DevTools
+### Lesson 6 Exporting and Importing the Store in Redux DevTools

 - Export and Import state so you don't need to repeat yourself
 - You can use service to do this as well, like LogRocket
 - This way we can help users with unique bugs

+## Section 7 Writing Clean Code

+### Lesson 1 Introduction

+Redux is know for having to write a lot of boilerplate code (i.e. code that is the same when you start out each time)

+### Lesson 2 Structuring Files and Folders

+current structure:

+- src:
+  - actions.js
+  - reducers.s
+  - types.js

+new structure:

+- src/:
+  - store/
+    - auth/
+      - actions.js
+      - reducers.s
+      - types.js
+    - bugs/
+    - projects/
+    - featureName/

+ducks pattern:

+- src/:
+  - store/
+    - auth.js
+    - bugs.js
+    - projects.js
+    - featureName.js

+Redux handles state management and shouldn't be coupled with UI

+_don't name it redux_
+name your artifacts (modules / components) based on their _roles_, not the name of the tech

+### Lesson 3 Ducks Pattern

+Implementing Ducks pattern.
+See difference in code commits

+### Lesson 4 Redux Toolkit

+### Lesson 5 Creating the Store

+### Lesson 6 Creating Actions

+### Lesson 7 Creating Reducers

+### Lesson 8 Creating Slices

+### Lesson 9 Exercise